 This haunting watercolor captures the anguish of an Israeli hostage kidnapped by Hamas during the October 7th, 2023, attacks, reflecting Tractatus Historicus’s unflinching examination of terrorism, trauma, and the human cost of ideological hatred.

-In this work, Tractatus Historicus, I undertake a critical examination of the historical, political, and moral foundations of Palestinian narratives and their implications for contemporary discourse.
-Drawing inspiration from Ludwig Wittgenstein’s Tractatus Logico-Philosophicus, this book employs a rigorous and logical structure to confront the myths, claims, and distortions that have shaped global perceptions of Palestinian identity and Israel.
+In this work, Tractatus Historicus, I undertake a critical examination of the historical, political, and moral foundations of modern anti-Semitism narratives and their implications for contemporary discourse.
+Drawing inspiration from Ludwig Wittgenstein’s Tractatus Logico-Philosophicus, this book employs a rigorous and logical structure to confront the myths, claims, and distortions that have shaped global perceptions of Hamas and Israel.

 Tragically, anti-Semitism persists because myths and distortions continue to wield influence.
 This book seeks to untangle these narratives, demonstrating how historical misrepresentations—from medieval blood libels to modern-day rhetoric—are weaponized to delegitimize Israel.